 OptiMSM was the supplement used in this study.

-At the end of the study, researchers noted a statistically significant reduction in wrinkles and crow feet compared to placebo.
+At the end of the study, researchers noted a significant reduction in wrinkles and crow feet compared to placebo.
 It was stated that MSM seemed to alter genes related to inflammation.
 I'd like to see this study duplicated to see if the same effect is observed again.

 The science is a bit complicated but here's the summary: